Trump hotel guest arrested on gun charges, averting possible 'disaster'

 Moles was arrested inside the hotel without incident and charged with carrying a pistol without a license outside a home or business and having unregistered ammunition.

-However, authorities say they have yet to establish a clear motive and “don’t have enough” to charge Moles with making threats.
+However, authorities say they have yet to establish a clear motive and “don’t have enough information” to charge Moles with making threats.

 “I was very concerned about these particular circumstances,” Metropolitan Police Department Chief Peter Newsham said.
 “I think law enforcement and the tipster averted a disaster here.”